Assortment optimisation under a general discrete choice model: A tight analysis of revenue-ordered assortments: Introduction

 The strongest negative result to date regarding the computational complexity of the assortment problem is due to \citet{aouad2015approximability}.
 They proved that the assortment problem under a random utility model is NP-hard to approximate to within a factor of $\Omega(1/n^{1-\epsilon})$ where $n$ denotes the number of products, and to within a factor of $\Omega(1 / \log^{1-\epsilon}(r_k / r_1))$, for every $\epsilon > 0$.
 Note that the first result implies in particular the hardness of achieving an approximation ratio of $\Omega(1 / k^{1-\epsilon})$, since $n \geq k$.
 Comparing this with approximation guarantees (A) and (B) for revenue-ordered assortments, we thus see that the latter heuristic achieves essentially the best possible approximation ratios (w.r.t.\ these parameters) among all computationally efficient strategies.
 We note that revenue guarantees that are functions of other parameters of the model were given by \citet{aouad2015approximability} in the case of random utility models.

 Another line of research related to our work is the study of {\DEF envy-free pricing problems}.
-Unlike the assortment problem, these problems consist not in selecting a subset of products (that have an attached price) to offer to consumers, but rather to assign a price to each product (all products being offered).
-Envy-free pricing problems were introduced by \citet{rusmevichientong2003non}. \citet{aggarwal2004algorithms} and \citet{guruswami2005profit} analysed some natural pricing algorithms, while \citet{briest2011buying} and \citet{chalermsook2012improved} proved inapproximability results which show essentially that these simple algorithms are probably the best one can hope for among those that are computationally efficient (i.e.\ that run in polynomial time).
+Envy-free pricing problems were introduced by \citet{rusmevichientong2003non} (see section \ref{section_envy_free_pricing} for the definition). \citet{aggarwal2004algorithms} and \citet{guruswami2005profit} analysed some natural pricing algorithms, while \citet{briest2011buying} and \citet{chalermsook2012improved} proved inapproximability results which show essentially that these simple algorithms are probably the best one can hope for among those that are computationally efficient (i.e.\ that run in polynomial time).
 Envy-free pricing will be the focus of Section~\ref{section_envy_free_pricing}.
-We will observe in particular that some of these problems can be seen as special cases of the assortment problem under a regular discrete choice model, thus connecting these two research areas.
+As mentioned in Section \ref{sec:contributions}, we will show that some of these problems can be seen as special cases of the assortment problem under a regular discrete choice model, thus connecting the envy-free pricing literature with the operations research area of revenue management.